Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

-The eigenvalue trajectories in the complex plane, the growth rates of the modes, and the radial profiles of the dominant lasing eigenmode are shown in Figures \ref{fig:eigenvalues1}, \ref{fig:eigenvalues2}, and \ref{fig:eigenvalues3}.
+The eigenvalue trajectories in the complex plane, the growth rates of the modes, and the radial profiles of the dominant lasing eigenmode are shown in figures \ref{fig:eigenvalues1}, \ref{fig:eigenvalues2}, and \ref{fig:eigenvalues3}.

 In figure \ref{fig:phasediagramKappa}, a phase diagram heatmap is shown.
-In the blue region (0), there is an unbroken PT phase where all eigenvalues are real, corresponding to symmetric lasing.
-In the red region (1), the PT symmetry is broken, with complex-conjugate eigenvalue pairs indicating symmetry breaking.
-This illustrates where the exceptional points occur as transitions between the phases, consistent with the physics of ternary microrings in \cite{citekeyJahangiri}.
+In the blue region (0), there is an unbroken $\mathcal{PT}$ phase where all eigenvalues are real, corresponding to symmetric lasing.
+In the red region (1), the $\mathcal{PT}$ symmetry is broken, with complex-conjugate eigenvalue pairs indicating symmetry breaking.
+This illustrates where the exceptional points occur as transitions between the phases are consistent with the physics of ternary microrings of \cite{citekeyJahangiri}.